leo9/bnb-tracking/README.md

 1. stop the instance

-## to update the capacity, use the file capacity.json
+## to update the keywords capacity, use the file capacity.json